dc-js/dc.graph.js/docs/api-latest.md

 Set or get the function which will be used to retrieve the node title, usually rendered as a tooltip.
 By default, uses the key of the node.

+#### .nodeOrdering([function])
+By default, nodes are added to the layout in the order that `.nodeGroup().all()` returns them.
+If specified, `.nodeOrdering` provides an accessor that returns a key to sort the nodes on.
+It would be better not to rely on ordering to affect layout, but it does matter.

 #### .edgeStrokeAccessor([function])
 Set or get the function which will be used to retrieve the stroke color for the edges.
 Default: black